A recent book on Maria Callas reveals shocking details about the tragic private life of one of the greatest opera sopranos of the 20th century.

 Once Callas’ mother wrote to her: “Do you know what movie stars of humble origins do once they get rich?
 In the first month, they spend their money to buy a home for their parents and to spoil them.
 What do you have to say about that, Maria?”

 “If she had been a real mother to me for a long time, I would have loved her,” Callas wrote in response.

-Tragically, Callas received no love from her father either, enduring a very dysfunctional relationship with him to the end.
-Once he wrote to the acclaimed soprano that he was dying in a hospital for the poor — with the aim of extorting money from her — when in fact he was only slightly ill.
+Tragically, Callas received no love from her father either, enduring a very dysfunctional relationship with him to the very end.
+He once wrote to the acclaimed soprano that he was dying in a hospital for the poor with the aim of extorting money from her when, in fact, he was only slightly ill.

 “I am tired of my parents’ selfishness, their indifference towards me.
 I do not want to have any kind of relationship with them,” she wrote bitterly at one time.